Property law in the United States: First Possession

 Under American law, the first possessor of a property generally acquires the property.
 The first possessor is the first person who intends to assert control over the object and in fact exercises significant control over the object.
 A seminal case on first possession is Pierson v.
 Post.
 Post was a hunter who was chasing a fox through a vacant land, when Pierson, knowing it was being chased by another, killed the fox and took it away.
 The issue before the court is whether Post exercised enough control over the fox, a wild animal, to become first possessor.

 The majority of the court cited the Justinian Code and various jurists, before concluding that possession required certain control.
-With wild animals, the majority held, only one who mortally wound or seize the animal can acquire possession, merely giving chase is not sufficient.
+With wild animals, the majority held, only one who can mortally wound or seize the animal can acquire possession, merely giving chase is not sufficient.
 The dissenting opinion would require only a reasonable prospect of capture, close pursuit in the case would satisfy the rule.
 The dissent cited jurists as well as the custom among hunters.

 The majority and the dissent also differs in their view of the policy implications of the ruling.
 The majority would prefer a clear rule, easy for all to understand and allowing individuals to settle disputes with that rule.
 The dissent raises the issue of incentives, arguing that the "reasonable prospect" rule would incentivize hunters to hunt foxes, which are considered pests.